SPEAK THE UNSPEAKABLE

 Elizabeth Good's newest release!

-Elizabeth Melendez Good has been a leader in the anti-sex trafficking movement since 2011.
-Her vision to end sexual exploitation led to the launch of The Foundation United (est. 2018), which collaboratively provides systemic change to eradicate sexual exploitation and addresses sexual abuse, the root cause of trafficking.
+Elizabeth Good has been a leader in the anti-sex trafficking movement since 2011.
+Her vision to end sexual exploitation led to the launch of The Foundation United (est. 2018).
+As Founder/CEO of The Foundation United, she leads the organization in collaboratively providing systemic change to eradicate sexual exploitation and address sexual abuse, the root cause of trafficking.
 Her experience from corporate America, to being an Area Pastor at Willow Creek Community Church, to creating REAL TALK, a systemic tool to protect and arm churches, has positioned her to awaken and bring freedom to individuals from all walks of life.
 Her passion exists for leaders of the global Church.
-She is the author of Groomed (Harper Collins, 2020), and Speak The Speakable: Real Talk on Secrets, Sex and Being Set Free (Whitiker House, 2023).
+She is the author of Groomed (Harper Collins, 2020), and Speak The Unspeakable: Real Talk on Secrets, Sex and Being Set Free (Whitiker House, 2023).
 She is the recipient of the New York City Global Business Leader Award, SRQ Women of Influence Award, Tampa Bay Business Woman of the Year Award, and honored as one of the 21 Leaders for the 21st Century in New York City.
 She has led two TedX and LiftX Talks on leadership for over 17,000 military leaders, and spoke at the 2022 Global Strategy Forum in Austria.
 Elizabeth was a featured speaker at 2023 Conference for The Vision of Leading Women at The Palace of the Parliament Human Rights Hall in Bucharest, Romania.

 Praise for Elizabeth's Newest Book